-Baird Bay Sea Lions Colony and the opportunity to swim with sea lions and dolphins were the reasons why we went on a 4-day trip to the Eyre Peninsula.
-A big commitment as we know that wildlife encounters are out of human control – otherwise it’s not wild, isn’t it?
-Still, we came all the way from Brisbane to Baird Bay hoping to have a great experience with the sea lions.
+Baird Bay sea lions colony and the opportunity to swim with sea lions and dolphins were the reasons why we did our Eyre Peninsula road trip.
+A big commitment as we know that wildlife encounters are out of human control – otherwise, it’s not wild, isn’t it?
+Still, we flew all the way from Brisbane to Adelaide and then drove for hours, hoping to have a great experience swimming with the Baird Bay sea lions.
 And it was better than the best experience I could have dreamt of.

 We started the day watching the sea lions waking up at Point Labatt lookout on the other side of the bay from Baird Bay.
-I already had the opportunity to watch Sea Lions from a beach on Kangaroo Island.
-This time, we were up on the cliff which makes it very different.
+I already had the opportunity to watch sea lions from a beach on Kangaroo Island.
+This time, we were up on the cliff, which makes it very different.
 The interaction and proximity were not as good, but the overall view was stunning and fascinating.
 Even from a distance, we could see the young ones playing in the pools between the rocks.
 Their agility in the water is impressive.
 If you have binoculars, make sure you bring them to Point Labatt lookout.

-We could have spent the full morning watching the show, but we had an exciting meeting planned with another colony in Baird Bay.
+We could have spent the full morning watching the show, but we had an exciting meeting planned with another colony of sea lions in Baird Bay.

 Learning more about Baird Bay sea lions and dolphins

-The staff at Baird Bay were very friendly and welcoming.
-As the water is still cold at this season (14°C!), the sea lions were having a Saturday morning sleep in on the beach.
+The staff at Baird Bay eco experience were very friendly and welcoming.
+As the water is still cold at this time of the year (14°C!), the sea lions were having a Saturday morning sleep-in on the beach.
 Hence, we had to wait to go out later in the morning.
-Not a worry for us: as mentioned before we know wildlife is not under our control and fortunately we allowed a very flexible timetable for that day to ensure a great experience at Baird Bay.
+Not a worry for us: as mentioned before, we know wildlife is not under our control, and fortunately, we allowed a very flexible timetable for that day to ensure a great experience swimming with sea lions at Baird Bay.

 I was amazed by the interaction with the wild animals, especially the sea lions.
-They have the entire ocean to go to and still, they followed us when they spotted the boat and stayed to have some fun together.
+They had the entire ocean to go to, and still, they followed us when they spotted the boat and stayed to have some fun together.
 This was an experience of a lifetime.
 I couldn’t have been happier.
-I don’t think anyone can be cuter than a sea-lion pup playing in the water.
+I don’t think anyone can be cuter than a sea lion pup playing in the water.

 We ended the day in Wudinna watching the sunset from the Polda Rock.
 We were ready to kick off our third day in the Gawler Ranges National Park – only 40km away.